Dear readers of ADxS.org, please forgive the disruption.

 A summary of the brain regions involved is given below under 1.3.

 1.2.
-Endocrine and neuronal signal transduction
+Endocrine and neuronal signaling

 The brain can trigger signals in two different ways: endocrine (slow) and neural (fast).

-The HPA axis is endocrine driven.
+The HPA axis is controlled by the endocrine system.

 1.3.
-The main stress regulation systems
+The most important stress regulation systems

 The human body has several systems that regulate stress.
 These form a complex network that complements and influences each other.
-This creates a fault-tolerant system that can also cope with the failure of individual genes or parts of the stress regulation systems in such a way that the survival of the individual is not endangered.
+This creates a fault-tolerant system that can cope with the failure of individual genes or parts of the stress regulation systems in such a way that the survival of the individual is not endangered.

 • MPFC